 Note: the value of x-axis and y-axis of diagonal direction are half of that of horizontal and vertical direction respectively.

 Multiple distance lists

 Two set of distance lists are proposed.
 The selection flag is context coded so that it applies in an optimal way.
 The distance list is shown as follows.

-Table 2.
 First distance list